Price’s Pressure Points: “Aug-tember” rolls on

 Summer marches on with lower 90s hanging on into mid-week.
 Winds will be gusty, especially on Tuesday.
 The thermometer gets a little bit of a break with upper 80s and slim moisture chances Wednesday through Saturday.

-Tropical Storm Humberto has nearly reached hurricane strength and should do so later this evening.
-It will stay well off shore of the southeastern U.S.
+Humberto has reached hurricane strength, with winds up to 75 mph.
+It will stay well off shore of the southeastern U.S., but will produce high surf and dangerous rip currents there.